 Don’t spend too much time on this ranking; just make sure you find the tasks most people do most of the time.
 Why?
-Because you can’t test everything at once (not in guerrilla usability tests).
-And if you focus your first tests on finding and fixing problems of the most important parts, you will, of course, get the highest return on investment.
+Because you can’t test everything in one go (not in guerrilla usability tests, anyway).
+And if you focus your first tests on finding and fixing problems of the most important parts, you will get the highest return on investment.

 Alright, here are our 3 most important tasks again: